Umbraco vs. Magento: choosing the right platform for your website

 What is Umbraco?

-Umbraco is an open-source CMS built on Microsoft’s .NET framework.
+Umbraco is an open-source CMS built on Microsoft’s .NET platform.
 Highly flexible, developer-friendly, and customisable, it’s ideal for corporate websites, intranets, and content-heavy portals; whilst it’s clean and intuitive content editing interface makes it easy for marketers and editors to manage content.
 It’s extensible, scalable architecture also allows developers to build custom workflows, templates, and integration, making it suitable for everything from small sites to enterprise applications.

 What is Magento?